XRPLF/xrpl.js/docs/index.md

 </aside>

 <aside class="notice">
-The "error" event is emitted whenever an error occurs that cannot be associated with a specific request.
-If the listener is not registered, an exception will be thrown whenever the event is emitted.
+The API emits an "error" event whenever an error occurs that cannot be associated with a specific request.
+If there is no listener registered for this event, the API throws an exception whenever the event is emitted.
 </aside>

 ### Parameters